devpkr1/devpkr1/README.md

 * 🌱 I believe learning is a continuous process and enjoy exploring new technologies, products, and ideas

-* 🔭 Currently working as a Data Analyst Consultant at <a href="https://www.quintype.com/" target="blank">Quintype Technologies India Limited</a>
+* 🔭 Currently working as a Data Analyst at <a href="https://truebluedesignsolutions.com/" target="blank">TrueBlue IT Consulting Services Pvt.
+Ltd.</a>

 * 🚀 Building AI-powered products like **Resume Suit** & **PPT Generator**